shubharaj01/FocusLock/README.md

 ### **Kruthika**

-* Developed the Chrome Extension.
 * Implemented website blocking functionality.
 * Integrated the extension with the backend.
+* Assisted with planning, documentation, and testing.

 ---